mceoin/eoin/README.md

 eoin
 ====

-The personal website of Eoin McMillan
+The personal website of Eoin McMillan.
+This is old now, but keeping it in GitHub as a reference.